elvincheung0321/portfolio/content/project/hangman/index.md

 ---
 title: 7.
 Hangman
-summary: This hangman game is made using javascript.
+summary: This game is made using javascript.
 tags:
   - ML
 #date: 2022-01-01